jey013ucsd/cse15l-lab-reports/week5lab.md

 ---

-#-type
+# -type

+Finds files of a specific type.
 Useful for finding files of a specific type, such as finding a directory

 ```
 $ find technical -type d